 As the conference broke up I had an invitiation from Preston to come out and see him some time on Long Island: possibly I might want to work for him, because he was looking for some good engineers.
 He was not only working at a full-time job, but he was also working in his laboratory on various research projects.

 What I saw that night starting at 4:00 AM, the first 15 minutes, was almost dead-on what actually happened, in the original renditon of the true facts in 1943.
 There were two or three minor errors.
 One was, they showed the complete complement of the crew of 150 boarding the Eldridge.
 It was not 150; it was nowheres near that.
 It was a test-run and they didn’t need the full complement.
-Number two, they showed as October of 1943, out of the Philadelphia Navy Yard: it was actually August, for the second disastrous test.
-The other part that was erroneous was the base which was connected with the operation.
+Number two, they showed [the test being in] October of 1943, out of the Philadelphia Navy Yard: it was actually August for the second disastrous test.
+The other part that was erroneous was the base that was connected with the operation.
 They did show the operation and the connection with Montauk Project Base, except that in the movie they moved it from Montauk to Wendover Air Force Base in Wendover, Utah, and changed the date from 1983 to 1984.